After three years out of the Octagon, Nate Diaz is likely to turn this bout with Anthony Pettis into a dogfight from the off.

 The answer to the last question is sure to be yes, which is what makes this match-up so intriguing.
 Diaz should still have the same chin, and that makes him a dangerous prospect.
 With that in mind, and the fact that this non-title fight is only scheduled for three rounds, Diaz could fancy himself to stay in the contest and look for a finish in the third.
 Pettis is the favourite though, and is obviously the more active fighter.
 However, Showtime has lost six of his last 10 fights.
 He’s fought the best, but that will give Diaz plenty of encouragement, boosting his attractiveness as the underdog with all of the top betting sites.

 Diaz to win in the third round

 Anthony Pettis starts this fight as the slight favourite with the best bookmakers, and it’s hard to ignore the fact that Nate Diaz has been out of the spotlight for such a long time ahead of his bout with Showtime.
 However, the Stockton native is the naturally bigger man and has hands that are as heavy as they are busy.
 Diaz will take some punishment, but he will land himself and become more dangerous as the fight goes on.
 Pettis has faded in the past when fights go deep and he’s subjected to volume, which is exactly what Diaz will do while refusing to back down.
 A win for Diaz may see him earn his trilogy fight with McGregor, which is another serious carrot being dangled in front of him.

 John Abrams is a passionate sports fanatic who follows NBA, NFL, NHL, NCAAF, NCAAB and Formula 1.
 A former sports trader, John has an unquestioned thirst for sports knowledge and often fills his time playing fantasy or placing wagers online.

-All Predictions by John Abrams
+All Reviews by John Abrams